jayuchawla/da_sales/README.md

     -   IT
 8. End Result: An automated dashboard providing quick & latest insights in order to support data driven decision making.
 9. Success Criteria:
-    a.
-Dashboards uncovering sales order insights with latest available data.
+    -   Dashboards uncovering sales order insights with latest available data.
-    b.
-Sales team able to take better decisions & prove 10% cost savings of total spends.
+    -   Sales team able to take better decisions & prove 10% cost savings of total spends.
-    c.
-Reduce data gatering for Sales analysts in order to save 20% of business time and reinvest it in value added activity.
+    -   Reduce data gatering for Sales analysts in order to save 20% of business time and reinvest it in value added activity.